-It’s exactly what it sounds like!
+Recovery is a wonderful, wild ride but it doesn’t mean we don’t need a little sober inspiration now and then.
+So, what exactly is sober inspiration?
 It is a little magical inspiration to help you feel good about your recovery life.
 Also, to provide the daily support we all need to stay sober and healthy.

 Anyone who gets sober needs to get used to the new life of sobriety.
 When you first get sober, the only sober inspiration you need is to not feel so shitty.
 Just the idea of shakes and withdrawals being over and having a clear head sounds like heaven.
 It seems impossible to get sober, so it’s an incredible goal once it’s achieved.
 But…what about the happily ever after?